sddsd2332/MEK-1.12.2-v10/README.md

 I may not have time to update, maybe this is an update for the last version

+The repository is no longer in use, if you need to discuss, please go to [Mekanism-CE-Unofficial-1.12.2](https://github.com/sddsd2332/Mekanism-CE-Unofficial-1.12.2) here, MEKCEU is based on MEKCE and MEKV10

 # Mekanism for Minecraft 1.12 #

 Mekanism is a Minecraft add-on featuring high-tech machinery that can be used to create powerful tools,